ritza-co/Codecov/coverage-reports-in-vscode.md

 #### Codecov

-Codecov provides an easy way to upload your coverage reports to a central dashboard, where you can track your project’s coverage over time.
-Using the Codecov CLI, you can manually upload coverage reports to the service for visualization and analysis.
+Codecov provides a way to upload your coverage reports to a central dashboard allowing you to track your project’s coverage over time.
+Using the Codecov CLI, allows you to manually upload coverage reports to the service for visualization and analysis.

 ![VSCode window with Coverage Gutters watch enabled for file](./images/Django/codecov-demo-landing.png)